 Oracle AGIS gives organizations the tools and functionality they need to automate their intercompany transactions.
 It’s just one of the modules that sits within EBS, which businesses can then customize if needed.

-By customizing their Oracle, businesses can implement the exact functionality they need to carry out their intercompany accounting.
-Oracle EBS and AGIS are incredibly useful but they sometimes don’t offer the exact features that a niche organization might need.
-By creating their own, they’re able to produce a solution that helps them to deal with the challenges they face each day.
+By customizing Oracle, businesses can implement the exact functionality they need to carry out their intercompany accounting.
+Oracle EBS and AGIS are incredibly useful, but sometimes they don’t offer the exact features that a niche organization might need.
+By creating their own customization, they produce a solution that helps them to deal with the challenges they face each day.

 How Businesses Customize Oracle

 Although Oracle EBS has comprehensive personalization features, some businesses still find that a customized solution is needed to meet their specialized requirements.
 One of the key features that’s usually added in customized solutions is integration with external systems.

 When carrying out intercompany transactions, global organizations sometimes have to deal with conflicting systems.
 The parent organization might be using one system while a subsidiary is using something completely different—or even just an earlier version of Oracle.
 Passing journals between the two can be time consuming and complicated.

 Integration with external systems is just one of the key customizations that’s sometimes made to Oracle.
 Others include:

 New or custom screens to suit a business’s preference.

 A change to business rules or data transformations.